nsivakanthan/SALSA/README.md

   - srnf_reg.py - Register shapes and obtain means on a per shape level.

   - srnf_reg_all.py - Register shapes and obtain means pooled between vertebrae and discs, respectively.

+# Results:

+To see the full results, feel free to read our paper or visit this website!